 Conclusion

 As you have seen the top three major mobile payment systems, and each payment system has their advantages and drawbacks too.
-Regarding the features and security checks, these all are the best Mobile Payment systems that user can easily on their smartphone to make payment at any local, online store.
+Regarding the features and security checks, these all are the best Mobile Payment systems that users can easily on their smartphone to make payments at any local, online store.

-In terms of compatibility, the Samsung Pay is the perfect payment system, but only with the recently launched Samsung smartphone.
-So, what you think about these all three major payment system, tell us your thoughts in the comment section below.
+In terms of compatibility, Samsung Pay is the perfect payment system, but only with the recently launched Samsung smartphone.
+So, what do you think about these three major payment systems, tell us your thoughts in the comment section below.

 Ravi is currently associated with TheAndroidPortal.
 He really likes to test out android gadgets, devices, smartphones and give unbiased opinions.
 Finding the affordable, and best value option in today's market is what he get up every day for.